-Semi-finalists continue to develop their business concept.
-A pitch deck is prepared and is presented to a panel of judges.
-The Final Presentations will be hosted at the Merage School on Wednesday, May 22, 2019.
+Semi-finalists will continue to develop their business concept.
+Semi-finalists will prepare a pitch deck and present to a panel of judges.
+The Final Presentations will take place on May 13 and 14, 2021.

-Teams present for 12 minutes followed by an 8-minute Q & A session.
-Using a 5-point scale, judges grade team presentations on whether or not each topic that is addressed favors success.
+Teams present for 10 minutes followed by an 10-minute Q & A session.
+Using a five-point scale, judges will grade team presentations.

 Please consider the Judges Criteria when creating your pitch decks:

 (Note: Criteria may be updated at any time.
 If the judging criteria is updated, it will be sent to the teams prior to the pitch dates.)